Perpetual Spinach illustration

 What is the best month to plant Perpetual Spinach in Zone 13b?

-The best time to plant Perpetual Spinach in Zone 13b is around Nov 20, when soil temperatures are suitable and frost risk has passed.
+The best time to start Perpetual Spinach in Zone 13b is Nov.
+Begin seeds indoors around Nov 20, then transplant outdoors after the last frost date of Jan 1.

 How long does Perpetual Spinach take to harvest?